lsst/rtn-045/index.rst

 It should have a markdown cell that provides explanations and/or links to external package documentation, as appropriate.
 All package imports must be done in the first code cell.

-The second subsection should always be ``1.2 Define Functions and Parameters``, if applicable.
+The second subsection should always be ``1.2 Define Functions and Parameters``.
 Globally defined utility functions, plotting defaults, or constants should be here.
 It is acceptable to rename the subsection to be more specific to the notebook, and/or to use sub-subsections like ``1.2.1 Define global cosmological parameter values`` or ``1.2.2 Define a function to make an image cutout``.
-It is preferred to leave this subsection and state that no globally defined items are used.
+If applicable, it is preferred to leave this subsection header in the document and state that no additional functions and parameters are used.

 Section structure